Echyridella menziesii

+Taxonomy

+The species was first described by John Edward Gray in 1843, who named the species after Archibald Menzies, the surgeon of HMS Discovery.

 Distribution

 Formerly common in lakes, rivers and streams in New Zealand.

+Ecology

 Life cycle

-Its reproductive cycle is typical of other freshwater mussels, requiring a host fish on which its larvae (glochidia) parasitise and metamorphose into juvenile mussels – most commonly the kōaro (Galaxias brevipinnis).
+Its reproductive cycle is typical of other freshwater mussels, requiring a host fish on which its larvae (glochidia) parasitise and metamorphose into juvenile mussels – most commonly the kōaro (Galaxias brevipinnis) and Gobiomorphus cotidianus.

+Feeding

+While Echyridella menziesii are parasitic as larvae, juveniles feed by grabbing food using their foot.
+Adult Echyridella menziesii are filter feeders, feeding on phytoplankton, animal matter and bacteria.
+A single mussel is able to filter a litre of water every hour.

 Threats

 The destruction or modification of the habitat of the New Zealand freshwater mussel is likely to be a factor in the decline of its population.
 This modification or destruction of freshwater habitat is also likely to be a factor in the decline in numbers of the mussel's host fish, the kōaro.

+History

+Kākahi has been a traditional food for Māori since the Archaic period of Māori history, and can be found in many early middens.
+The presence of kākahi around the central North Island lakes may have been a major reason for many central North Island iwi to settle around the lakes.
+The mussels were harvested by using a rou kākahi, a tool used to dredge mussel beds.
+Kākahi shells were traditionally used as cutting implements, and strings of shells were used as a way to scare rats away from kūmara (sweet potato) plantations.

 Conservation status and efforts

 In May 2014 the Department of Conservation classified the New Zealand freshwater mussel under the New Zealand Threat Classification System as "At risk" and "declining".